Biomarkers of addiction are biological measures that can indicate the presence or severity of the addiction.

 - What qualifications does the testing provider have?

-- Healthcare providers may perform addiction biomarker testing, including doctors, genetic counselors, or laboratory technicians.
+- Healthcare providers, including doctors, genetic counselors, and laboratory technicians, may perform addiction biomarker testing.
 Be sure to understand the qualifications and experience of the test provider.

 - How will the results of addiction biomarker testing be used?